Renault Clio: Fourth generation (X98; 2012)

-The Clio IV is only available with five doors, with "hidden" rear door handles near the windows.
-Another notable difference from the previous generation is the wheelbase, which has been significantly extended and is now near to the one of a compact car.
-The length and the width have also been increased, but less significantly.
+The Clio IV was only available with five doors, with "hidden" rear door handles near the windows.
+Another notable difference from the previous generation was the wheelbase, which had been significantly extended, closer in length to a compact car, then that of a Supermini.
+The overall length and width had also increased, but these changes were less significant.

 The R.S. version was launched in Mexico in 2014, and was the only French-made product in Renault's Mexican lineup.